INTRODUCTION

 Identify two other health professionals who could assist this client and explain how they could help.

-A doctor or a nurse can help Molly learn dressing her own wound.
+A doctor or a nurse can help Molly learn to dress her own wound.
 A psychiatrist can advice Molly to remain mentally healthy even in her present health condition.

 State two teaching methods you would use and briefly explain how you would teach the client.
 Teaching methods may include explanation, skill demonstration or writing simple instructions.